Kelly McGillis: Personal life

 McGillis married fellow Juilliard student Boyd Black in 1979; the couple divorced in 1981.
+In the mid-1980s, she dated Warren Beatty.
 She married Fred Tillman in 1989, and they have two daughters.
 The couple divorced in 2002.

-"The Centurion", a 110-foot schooner valued at $1.5 million owned by McGillis and her then-husband, Fred Tillman, was destroyed by fire in April 1996 at a marina in Dania, Florida.
+The Centurion, a 110-foot schooner valued at $1.5 million owned by McGillis and her then-husband, Fred Tillman, was destroyed by fire in April 1996 at a marina in Dania, Florida.
 The fire started on an adjacent boat at the Port LauDania marina on a Dania Cutoff Canal and spread to the schooner.
 Tillman had brought the boat from the couple's home in Key West in hopes of selling it at the Fort Lauderdale Boat Show.

 McGillis came out as a lesbian in 2009 during an interview with SheWired.
 In 2010, she entered into a civil union with Melanie Leis, a Philadelphia sales executive.
 They had met in 2000 when Leis was a bartender at the Caribbean Bar Grill & Brewery in Key West, Florida, which McGillis owned with her then-husband.
-Their union was dissolved the following year.

 McGillis worked full-time with drug addicts and alcoholics at Seabrook House Drug Alcohol Rehab Center, a rehabilitation center in Bridgeton, New Jersey, when she and Leis shared a home in Collingswood.

 McGillis currently lives in Hendersonville, North Carolina.
 As of 2013, she has taught acting at the New York Studio for Stage and Screen (NYS3) in Asheville, North Carolina.

 2016 home invasion

-McGillis was left scratched and bruised after being assaulted by a woman who broke into her home on June 17, 2016.
-She said the attack, as well as others she has experienced in the past, led her to apply for a concealed carry permit to protect herself.
+McGillis was left scratched and bruised after she was assaulted by a woman who broke into her home on June 17, 2016.
+She said the attack, as well as others which she has been a victim of in the past, led her to apply for a concealed carry permit to protect herself.
 Following the incident, a 38-year-old woman, Laurence Marie Dorn, was charged with second-degree burglary, misdemeanor larceny, misdemeanor stalking, assault and battery, and interfering with emergency communication.
-Dorn was later convicted of misdemeanor breaking and entering and sentenced to probation.
+Later, Dorn was convicted of misdemeanor breaking and entering and sentenced to probation.